Loading...

 Employee Information

-This section identifies the employee and links the leave request to the correct personnel record.
+This section identifies the employee and gives HR the minimum details needed to match the notice to the correct record.

 • Employee ID (required)